rugfactory/.github/profile/README.md

 ### RUGFACTORY
-where tokens have short lifespans
+where tokens have short lifespans, or a mind of their own???

 ---